Can Remainder Beneficiaries of a Revocable Trust Sue for a Breach of Fiduciary Duty That Occurred During the Settlor’s Lifetime?

 Implications for Allowing Beneficiary Suits in North Carolina

-North Carolina has adopted an analogue to section 603 of the Uniform Trust Code, which states, “While a trust is revocable, rights of the beneficiaries are subject to the control of, and the duties of the trustee are owed exclusively to, the settlor.”
+North Carolina has adopted an analog to section 603 of the Uniform Trust Code, which states, “While a trust is revocable, rights of the beneficiaries are subject to the control of, and the duties of the trustee are owed exclusively to, the settlor.”
 N.C.G.S.§ 36C-6-603 (emphasis added).

-This section of the code, however, does not clearly address whether remainder beneficiaries could sue a trustee for breach of fiduciary duty owed to a settlor to the extent they were injured by the breach.
+This section of the code, however, does not clearly address whether the remainder beneficiaries could sue a trustee for breach of fiduciary duty owed to a settlor to the extent they were injured by the breach.
 If this issue were raised, what considerations might a North Carolina court consider?

 First, allowing beneficiaries standing to sue could create conflict that would undermine some of the goals of forming a trust, such as keeping costs low.
 As the Giraldin dissent posited, beneficiaries generally have an interest in maximizing their share of the inheritance, which can conflict with what the decedent had in mind.
 Beneficiaries, moreover, may disagree as to the scope and form of an accounting to be provided to them.
 Trust of Trimble, 826 N.W.2d at 486.
 Disputes, in turn, could increase the expense of using revocable trusts by making a trustee accountable to multiple parties with potentially conflicting interests.
 See id.